autorope/donkeydocs/docs/guide/build_hardware.md

 ### Step 1: Print Parts

-If you do not have a 3D Printer, you can order parts from [Donkey Store](https://store.donkeycar.com/collections/plastics-and-screws/products/standard-donkey-chassis-includes-screws), [Shapeways](https://www.shapeways.com/) or [3dHubs](https://www.3dhubs.com/).
+If you do not have a 3D Printer, you can order parts from [Donkey Store](donkeycar-701334.square.site).
 I printed parts in black PLA, with 2mm layer height and no supports.
 The top roll bar is designed to be printed upside down.
 Remember that you need to print the adapters unless you have a "Magnet"

 I printed parts in black PLA, with .3mm layer height with a .5mm nozzle and no supports.
 The top roll bar is designed to be printed upside down.